Helli/field-extensions/README.md

 adjusted them to better use the new HOL-Algebra:

 - In RingModuleFacts.thy, I removed the now-superseded facts lmult_0 and rmult_0,
-   and the constant units_group, which duplicates Group.units_of
+   and the constant units_group, which duplicates Group.units_of.
-- In MonoidSums, finprod_all1 is superseded by finprod_one_eqI
+- In MonoidSums, finprod_all1 is superseded by finprod_one_eqI.
+The lemmas factors_equal/summands_equal are trivial and unused in the AFP.
 - In LinearCombinations, I replaced the definition "submodule" by "Module.submodule".
 Careful: The latter does not assume the superstructure to be a module.
 This may affect statements in descendant theories.
 Moreover, the argument order is swapped, which might be easier to fix in Module.thy.
 Furthermore, I removed some confusing junk from within the